RomainBdt/Kaggle_competions/README.md

 # Kaggle_competions
-Repository to store notebooks from past competitions
+Repository to store my notebooks from past competitions